-DREAM COME TRUE Koo at work in the recording studio (right).
+DREAM COME TRUE Joshua at work in the recording studio (right).
 A still from the "Fairytale" music video featuring two professional actors (left).

-oto by Brian Koo Artist, changemaker, "DreamR" Debuting as an official Korean music artist, Joshua Koo '24 reflects on his musical journey By Owen Yeh-Lee Soft-spoken and introspective, Joshua Koo'24 isn't one to steal the spotlight often.
+Artist, changemaker, "DreamR"

+Debuting as an official Korean music artist, Joshua K. '24 reflects on his musical journey

+By Owen Y-L.

+Soft-spoken and introspective, Joshua K. '24 isn't one to steal the spotlight often.
 Yet he is filled with a bursting ambition and fervor for music that has led him across oceans, into recording studios, and ultimately landed him a record deal.
 On Sept.
 25, he released his debut single, "Fairytale," under the stage name "DreamR."
-Koo traces his musical roots back to kindergarten, when he began taking classical piano lessons.
+Joshua traces his musical roots back to kindergarten, when he began taking classical piano lessons.
 The fundamental skills he learned from piano would later prove useful in his contemporary musical pursuits.
-"It provided me with a strong foundation in music theory and composition, especially when understanding harmony, melody, and rhythm," Koo said.
+"It provided me with a strong foundation in music theory and composition, especially when understanding harmony, melody, and rhythm," Joshua said.
 "Many people don't realize the versatility and benefits of knowing how to play an instrument-there are so many more possibilities you can do in production."
 In fifth grade, he fell in love with hiphop music after watching Show Me the Money, a South Korean rap competition TV show.
 Having never ventured beyond the classical realm, he found the genre simply more fun.
-"I want my music to be a source of comfort and inspiration, something listeners can turn to.
-I aim to address important issues and share stories that resonate with people."
-Armed with a newfound appreciation for rap, Koo set out to create his own.
-Typically, he begins by searching for rap beats on YouTube that match the styles of his favorite artists-he cites Mac Miller, Aminé, and Kota the Friend as his biggest musical inspirations.
-Then, Koo freestyles over the beat-in "complete gibberish," he added-until he finds a flow or lyric that inspires him.
-From there, he writes the rest of the song's lyrics.
-With self-described "Korean roots and a global perspective," Koo writes many of his songs with a combination of Korean and English lyrics, reflecting his multicultural identity "I try to bridge the gap between the two languages.
-Music, as a universal language, allows me to connect with a broader audience," Koo said.
+With self-described "Korean roots and a global perspective," Joshua writes many of his songs with a combination of Korean and English lyrics, reflecting his multicultural identity.
+"I try to bridge the gap between the two languages.
+Music, as a universal language, allows me to connect with a broader audience," Joshua said.
 "I also want to share my native language with other parts of the world and show how beautiful of a language it is."
-Koo found his first major spark of inspiration during the pandemic.
-Struck by the spike in anti-Asian sentiment and racial scapegoating, Koo turned to music to express his thoughts.
+Joshua found his first major spark of inspiration during the pandemic.
+Struck by the spike in anti-Asian sentiment and racial scapegoating, Joshua turned to music to express his thoughts.
 He released his first song, "All the Same" in April 2020 under the pseudonym "DreamR," which was derived from the title of his favorite book in sixth grade, The Dreamer by Pam Muñoz Ryan.
 His main goal was to encourage unity and spread awareness through a familiar medium.
-"I was hearing a lot of stories from the Korean community about anti-Asian hate crimes," Koo said.
+"I was hearing a lot of stories from the Korean community about anti-Asian hate crimes," Joshua said.
 "So I thought, 'hey, I can use rap, something I'm decent at, to put out a message that people can listen to."
 The song has since garnered over 12,000 views on YouTube.
-With the goal of contributing on a broader level, Koo also attached a GoFundMe fundraiser to the song, ultimately raising nearly \$5,000 to donate essential supplies to impacted frontline workers.
-For him, it was "incredibly heartwarming" to see the real-world change his song achieved.
-"It demonstrated the power of music to raise awareness and leave an impact," Koo said. "[The listeners'] generosity and support left me feeling grateful and motivated to continue using my music as a tool for positive change."
-Spurred by that momentum, he began to hone his craft, quitting classical piano in ninth grade to focus on hip-hop and upgrading his production setup.
-With his sights set on a more serious musical presence, Koo began to network, hoping to be eventually discovered by an agency or record label.
-After meeting rapper BewhY, the Season Five winner of Show Me the Money, in eighth grade, Koo obtained his manager's contact information.
-Over the next two years, he forwarded every song he created to BewhY's manager.
-His persistence paid off.
-On his 16th birthday, Koo's parents surprised him with the good news: BewhY's label, Dejavu Group, was on the search for a new member and had offered to train Koo in South Korea until he was ready to debut as an official artist.
+With the goal of contributing on a broader level, Joshua also attached a GoFundMe fundraiser to the song, ultimately raising nearly \$5,000 to donate essential supplies to impacted frontline workers.
+For him, it was "incredibly heartwarming" to see the realworld change his song achieved. him with the good news: BewhY's label, Dejavu Group, was on the search for a new member and had offered to train Joshua in South Korea until he was ready to debut as an official artist.
 "I was elated.
-I was like, 'this can't be real,'" Koo recalled.
+I was like, 'this can't be real,'" Joshua recalled.
 He couldn't believe that he would be working alongside artists he had idolized for years-"they were like celebrities to me," he said.
-That summer, Koo spent hours in the studio each week preparing in South Korea.
+That summer, Joshua spent hours in the studio each week preparing in South Korea.
 His training assignments included learning and performing existing songs or writing his own, then receiving feedback from his producers.
-Finally, a year later, Koo signed an official artist contract with the label and began working on his debut single.
+Finally, a year later, Joshua signed an official artist contract with the label and began working on his debut single.